zihaolam/statin/README.md

 dd.record(db, "api.response_time", "GET /users", 120, 1500);
 ```

-If you need the ability to record statistics at arbitrary timestamps, you need to delete and recreate all sketches greater than or equal to the timestamp you are recording.
+If you need the ability to record events with non-monotonically increasing timestamps, you need to delete and recreate all sketches whose timestamps aregreater than or equal to the timestamp you are recording.

 ## How it works